NREL/OpenStudio-ERI/README.md

 3. This will generate output as shown below:
 ![CLI output](https://user-images.githubusercontent.com/5861765/43606063-8f3b6a5c-9657-11e8-8e8d-985a7b6b6f2b.png)

-Note that the simulations will run fastest on Linux and Mac by taking advantage of special capabilities on these platforms.
-Simulations will run significantly slower on Windows, though one possibility is to run the simulations through Windows Subsystem for Linux (WSL).
+Note that the workflow runs significantly faster on Linux/Mac platforms by taking advantage of the ability to call [POSIX fork](https://en.wikipedia.org/wiki/Fork_(system_call)).

 ## Outputs